-Table of Contents - TOC should note all sections below along with identifying all exhibits, forms, appendices and attachments.
+Table of Contents (TOC) - TOC should note all sections below along with identifying all exhibits, forms, appendices and attachments.

-Background/Introduction - The background shall include a discussion of EWDD as the administrative entity for the RFP, a brief overview of the solicitation and the purpose.
+Background/Introduction - The background shall include a discussion of EWDD as the administrative entity for the RFP, a brief overview of the solicitation, and the purpose of the solicitation.